-- Synthesis of mutli-metal complexes related to solar energy fixation using air-free techniques.
+- Synthesis of mutli-metal complexes and materials related to solar energy fixation using air-free techniques.

 - Resonance Raman spectroscopy of multi-metal complexes to identify the motions associated with charge transfer states.

 - Theoretical simulations of multi-metal systems using density functional theory.

 B.S. in Chemistry

 - CHEM403: Advanced Inorganic Chemistry